vacuumlabs/cardano-hw-cli/docs/pool-registration.md

 Example output: 194685

 Registering a stake pool requires a deposit.
 This amount is specified in `protocol.json`.
 On mainnet, it is currently 500 ADA.
-Substract stake pool registration deposit and fee from the operators balance
+Subtract stake pool registration deposit and fee from the operators balance

 ```
 expr $operatorBalance - 500000000 - 194685